How to plan your newsletter NOT like your website

 Newsletters should be concise and easy to read.
 Unlike websites, newsletters benefit from brevity.
 Consider using short paragraphs, bullet points, headings, and relevant images or video to make your content visually appealing and easy to consume.

-So, why do websites benefit from more content?
-Sites serve as your primary point of reference for your customers.
 Newsletters pointing to your site to “read more” should land on pages where there is, well, more.
 Your site pages should be comprehensive and answer any question on the topic at hand.
 Additionally, including more, relevant words can be picked up by search engines, benefiting your SEO.

 Design and Layout

 Newsletters are often structured in a single column to facilitate reading across different devices and email clients, while websites can be optimized for viewing in different ways on different devices.
 Pay more attention to visual hierarchy, font choices, and use of white space to ensure a clean and organized layout.
+Websites, in contrast, can adopt more diverse layouts tailored to different screen sizes and browsing preferences.

 Call to Action